 I think the most important characteristic is kindness, people should be kind to themselves, to others, to the nature.

+Note: Please write four more sentences.
+Give an example to support your opinion.

 Why do some people struggle to do the right thing?

-Because people are all selfish and they want their heads up, so they struggle to do the right thing.
+Because all people are selfish and they want their heads up, so they struggle to do the right thing.

+Note: What do you mean by “want their heads up”?
+Please write at least four more sentences and give an example to illustrate your point.

-W6A - Lesson 7, Journal 9-10, Draft 1
+W6A, Lesson 7, Journal 9-10, Draft 1

 2020.07.30